vacuumlabs/cardano-hw-cli/README.md

 ## Transform raw transaction
 Tries to non-destructively transform the tx body file (i.e. raw transaction), so that it complies with [restrictions](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0021/README.md) imposed by hardware wallets.

+This call is DEPRECATED and will be REMOVED in Oct 2022.
+Please use transform call instead.
 ```
 cardano-hw-cli transaction transform-raw
 --tx-body-file FILE                    Input filepath of the raw tx.